How to get your emails delivered, opened, and clicked

 Most of us have been on either end of this frustrating scenario: an email is not appearing where it should.
 If a sent email is not appearing in an inbox, we recommend the following:

-- Check the "Promotions" and "Social" tabs in Gmail.
-If found, be sure to drag and drop the email to the "Primary" tab and confirm that you would like future messages from this sender to land in this main tab of your Inbox.
+Check the "Promotions" and "Social" tabs in Gmail.
+If found, drag and drop the email to the "Primary" tab and confirm that you would like future messages from this sender to land in this main tab of your Inbox.

 Increase the chances your email will be delivered and opened